Darkinx/Darkinx.github.io/README.md

 This readme will also serves as my task needed to do in creating, fixing, adding features on this website cause I don't know either.

+Try to move the README fixes to Joplin and update this Readme

 ## Tasks
 - [ ] add a JavaScript system for copying things to clipboard by clicking
     - See [Actual Wizard](https://actualwizard.com/how-to-copy-text-to-the-clipboard-with-html-and-javascript)